simplesamlphp/simplesamlphp/modules/saml/docs/sp.md

     One example of usage could be if the IdP supports both username/password authentication as well as software-PKI.
     Set this to a string for one class identifier or an array of requested class identifiers.

+`AuthnContextClassRefFallback`
+:   A prioritized array of fallback authentication contexts to use if the IdP
+    responds with a `NoAuthnContext` error.
+This is particularly useful in a proxy scenario (e.g., requesting REFEDS MFA phishing-resistant, then falling back to standard MFA if the user doesn't have a hardware key).
+    Each element in the array can be a single string (representing one context class) or an array of strings (if requesting multiple classes simultaneously).
+    An empty string or an empty array as the last element allows a final fallback to standard login without an explicit context.

+:   Note that this option also exists in the IdP-remote metadata, and
+    any value in the IdP-remote metadata overrides the one configured in the SP configuration.

 `AuthnContextComparison`
 :   The Comparison attribute of the AuthnContext that will be sent in the login request.
     This parameter won't be used unless `saml:AuthnContextClassRef` is set and contains one or more values.